 You Have Options for Your Fibroid Pain

 Fibroid Awareness Month is here for a reason—to educate.
 But it doesn’t have to start and end with the month of July.
 Thousands of women visit Fibroid Institute Dallas year-round to find relief from their fibroids, and we are happy to cater to those needs.
-Uterine Fibroid Embolization (UFE) is the gold standard in non-surgical fibroid treatment, and Dr. Suzanne Slonim is the leading North Texas fibroids doctor and founder of Fibroid Institute Dallas.
+Uterine Fibroid Embolization (UFE) is the gold standard in non-surgical fibroid treatment.
+Dr. Suzanne Slonim, a leading North Texas fibroids doctor, is the founder of Fibroid Institute Dallas.

 Dr. Slonim and Dr. Reddy have performed over 36,000 procedures in 25+ years.
-A Dallas Business Journal Women in Business Award recipient, she is also voted Best Doctor in D Magazine and listed in Super Doctors by Texas Monthly.
+A Dallas Business Journal Women in Business Award recipient, Dr. Slonim is also voted Best Doctor in D Magazine and listed in Super Doctors by Texas Monthly.
 The practice is highly rated 5-star by patients.

 Request a free 10-15 minute phone screening to determine if you are eligible for UFE.
 After the screening, if you qualify for UFE, you can schedule your onsite or telehealth consultation.